 International Co-Occurring Gambling Specialist (ICOGS)

 Research has clearly established high rates of co-occurrence of gambling problems among individuals in treatment for substance use and mental health disorders.
 Therefore, to increase the capacity of substance use and mental health treatment programs and counselors to address gambling problems in their clients, the IGCCB has developed a new credential.
-This credential is specifically designed to be relevant to counselors working with clients who have primary Substance Use and/or Mental Health disorders and who want to develop a competency in addressing gambling as a co-occurring issue in these populations.
+The ICOGS is designed only for counselors working with clients who have primary Substance Use and/or Mental Health disorders and who want to develop a competency in addressing gambling as a co-occurring issue in these populations.
 The ICOGS is not a certificate of competence in treating gambling disorder as a primary or stand alone diagnosis.
 As such it is not a replacement for or comparable to the ICGC-I or ICGC-II certification.

 The following is an outline of the requirements for certification as an International Co-Occurring Gambling Specialist (ICOGS):

 - Bachelor’s degree or equivalent in the behavioral health field such as license or certification in a recognized behavioral health field (i.e., psychology, addictions, clinical social work).

 - A International/state/jurisdiction recognized certification or licensure in case management, substance use disorder counseling, or mental health counseling or equivalent in work experience.

 - 30 hours of training on Gambling Disorder, Gambling as a Co-Occurring Disorder and the impact of gambling on substance use and mental health.

 - 100 direct contact hours addressing the issue of problem gambling/impact of gambling with clients in primary treatment for Mental Health and/or Substance Use Disorders with a minimum number of consultations with a Board Approved Clinical Consultant (BACC).

 - Signed statements from two co-workers